bcopp/prime-number-utils/README.md

 # prime-number-utils
-Several utilities related to generating, testing, and using primes (such as finding the Least Common Factor)
+Several utilities related to generating, testing, and using prime numbers (such as finding the Least Common Factor for a given set of integers)